jonthorell/QuizGame/README.md

 All code entered into its respective file from within gitpod.

-The source is hosted at github and deployed using git-pages and the commands:
+The source is hosted at github and deployed using the publicly availabe git-hube page of https://github.com/jonthorell/QuizGame

+That is done regularily using:

 * git add .
 * git commit -m "commit message"